robertjneal/rl/README.md

 ![RL Model](https://github.com/robertjneal/rl/blob/master/model.png?raw=true)

+You can find the model in the [harness project](https://github.com/robertjneal/rl/tree/master/harness).

 ### The Book

 I've started putting the output of the code for the book's figures and exercises in the repo.
 As I add them I'll update the list.